2vitor/FuncUtil/README.md

 Contributing:
 - You can contribute by translating functions into other languages
 Ex: Java (...)
-Just open a Pull request!
+Just open a Pull request
+Structure:
+%lang%/%wrapper%/%function%
+Ex: js/eris/example